 a single CAN port.
 If you want to send messages to different ports

-first one on the block.
-Its input is a vector or single CAN_MESSAGE
+port is the first one on the block.
+Its input is a vector or single

 If the message consists of double values in a matrix, changing this parameter does not change block behavior.
 You specify the port number in the CAN message.
 A single FIFO Write block can send messages through both ports.

 Selecting this check box lets you enable the status output port.

 If the box is cleared (disabled), the block does not have an output

 port.
 If enabled, a port is shown.
 The signal leaving the block is

 a vector of type CAN_MESSAGE or double depending on which data type

 you are using for your messages.
 The number of elements depends on